Every day is different. That’s, perhaps, what I enjoy most.

 This is particularly true with magic consulting, that is, acting as a structural or technical advisor for other artists working in film, television, on stage or in print on a project-by-project basis.
 I enjoy hearing their vision and helping them make it happen.
 I enjoy creating solutions to their problems, on short time lines, and on tight budgets.
 It gives me the chance to exercise my creativity, and then move on.

-Film projects include creating, choreographing and performing magic for Brian Johnson’s film Yes/No inspired by the poems of Dennis Lee.
-The film, narrated by Michael Ondaajte and Leonard Cohen, was screened at film festivals in late 2009.
+Film projects include creating, choreographing and performing magic for Daniel Zuckerbrot’s The Devil’s Playthings, Brian Johnson’s film Yes/No inspired by the poems of Dennis Lee.
+The film, narrated by Michael Ondaajte and Leonard Cohen.
 I also enjoyed creating, choreographing and teaching magic to Stanley Tucci for Kit Kittredge – An American Girl.
 Stanley learned from me, among other things, how to levitate Joan Cusack.

 Other favourite consulting engagements include the national television commercial Cool Trix With Cool Pix for Nikon Canada, assisting the Canadian Walk of Fame with its induction of Doug Henning, and helping Michael Ondaatje hone the content and language associated with card cheating in his award-winning novel, Divisadero.